haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-ocp4/step02.md

 ...and wait until the pipeline is successfully executed.

+It is also possible to monitor the logs directly from the container.
+The PipelineRun is a POD in ``kabanero`` namespace, containing different containers representing a step.

+`oc get pods -n kabanero | grep nodejs-express | awk {'print $1'}`{{execute}}

+Dependent in which phase the command is executed 1 to 3 pods will be returned, cause the PipelineRun has 3 tasks.
+Retrieve the logs from the pod and select the container/step `oc logs -f <pod-name> -c <container-name>`

+You will receive the container names, if you call the command without the ``-c`` flag.

 Afterwards is the application also available in kAppNav

 `td=$(oc get routes kappnav-ui-service -n kappnav -o jsonpath='{.spec.host}') && echo "https://$td/kappnav-ui/"`{{execute}}

 Use the kAppNav UI to see which k8s resources are belong to the application.

+Also the application is deployed in the target namespace ``demo-express``.

+`oc get pods, route -n demo-express`{{execute}}